-These areas also guide WFP’s offer of technical assistance and capacity development.
+These areas also guide WFP’s offer of technical assistance and capacity strengthening.
 Demand for WFP assistance must be articulated around national development priorities, critical needs and available resources.
 Appropriate sustainable food security and nutrition solutions are jointly decided by the national government and all development partners, including ourselves.
-These solutions may entail building capacity for emergency preparedness and response, logistics, and supply chain management; strengthening risk reduction capabilities through social safety nets; and bolstering climate risk management, adaptation and resilience.
-Frequently included in country programmes is support to smallholder markets and capacity building in crosscutting areas such as nutrition and HIV/AIDS programmes.
+These solutions may entail enhancing capacity for emergency preparedness and response, logistics, and supply chain management; strengthening risk reduction capabilities through social safety nets; and bolstering climate risk management, adaptation and resilience.
+Frequently included in country programmes is support to local market development and capacity building in crosscutting areas such as nutrition and HIV/AIDS programmes.

 Both technical assistance and capacity strengthening may be provided through WFP’s own staff and as part of its programme activities, or through the deployment of external experts.
 WFP may also facilitate the transfer of knowledge by third parties, for example through South-South or Triangular Cooperation models, which promote peer-to-peer sharing of best practices between developing nations.